-A Portland-local leather goods startup started its brand in a garage, like many businesses and brands before it.
-They took an idea and their first prototyped bags and wallets to Etsy where they ended up selling with great success and growth.
-After a couple years with Etsy, PLG learned that Etsy had some big limitations to their brand growth and identity; They couldn’t create their own unique pathways and experiences (in the digital space) that mimicked the experience people were having in their physical stores.
+After some years on Etsy, PLG learned that Etsy had some big limitations to their brand growth and identity; They couldn’t create their own unique pathways and experiences (in the digital space) that mimicked the experience people were having in their physical stores.

 Sketches were shared out with the team for early feedback to give opportunity for refinement; making sure the sketches were including just the skeleton of what we absolutely need based on our requirements and considerations we identified.

 After design review, four sketches were chosen out of the lot to work on refining further in high-fidelity and prototyping.
-I built out a few prototypes and ran concept testing and usability testing to get more insights on experience and usability.
-I collaborated closely with engineers and marketing to review quantitative data and conduct A/B testing.
+I created prototypes to conduct usability research to challenge our assumptions, and identify problems, and design recommendations.
+I collaborated closely with engineers and marketing to conduct quantitative research and analyze the data to highlight design recommendations.

 We removed the Portland Leather Goods discounted pricing comparison.
 In research, people mentioned that they felt deceived, and that PLG was going out of business.
 A small ux improvement, with a larger brand impact.